Mallika1405/cse15l-lab-reports/lab3.md

 ### find `-name`
 The `-name` option allows searching for files whose name matches a given pattern.
 This option is case-sensitive.
 #### Example 1
-Used the `-name` option to find files with `.txt` extension in `./technical/911report`.
+I used the `-name` option to find files with `.txt` extension in `./technical/911report`.
 It's a more efficient way of looking for 911 reports.
 ```
 mallika@Mallikas-MacBook-Air docsearch % find ./technical/911report  -name "*.txt"